Housing tool

 Is the maximum borrowing amount always a good target?

 Not usually.
-Borrowing at the upper end may leave less room for savings, repairs, and rising household costs.
+Borrowing at the upper end may leave less room for savings, repairs, rising household costs and future rate changes.

 Does a larger deposit help?